-• The likely evolution of the current state of the environment without implementation of the plan
+The likely evolution of the current state of the environment without implementation of the plan

-In addition to ensuring that the scope of the SA is informed by an understanding of the current baseline conditions, it is also important to ensure that thought is given to how the baseline conditions may evolve in the future without the plan.
+In addition to ensuring that the scope of the SA is informed by an understanding of the current baseline conditions, it is also important to ensure that thought is given to how the baseline conditions may evolve in the future without the LPA.

-• A significant amount of development will be delivered on an ad hoc basis.
-This could have particularly significant implications for housing delivery and could lead to shortages and an inability to plan for future housing need.
-There would also be an additional demand for affordable housing and those with unique housing requirements will not have their needs met.
-The ad hoc principal could also apply to employment sites, with ad hoc development resulting in a disconnect between housing and employment sites impacting on accessibility.
-In addition the impact on infrastructure on transport routes would be unknown.
+- A significant amount of development could be delivered in an ad hoc manner.
+This could have particularly significant implications for housing delivery, resulting in both shortages and an inability to plan for predicted future housing need.
+Certain housing requirements may not be met in particular affordable housing and those with unique housing requirements (elderly requirements for smaller properties). - The ad hoc principal could also apply to employment sites, with development resulting in a disconnection between housing and employment sites impacting on accessibility.
+In addition the impact on infrastructure on transport routes would be unknown. - The natural environment will be affected by climate change.
+Species and habitats will be put under strain particularly designated sites within the District would be uncertain resulting in an inability to mitigate for impact which could result in harm. - River level rises and more extreme rainfall patterns will increase flood hazard, particularly in those areas of the District already designated as Flood Zones. - Commercial property may come under greater pressures to be redeveloped for alternative purposes. - The District's distinct rural communities will not be develop sustainably, some will be unable to prosper, struggling to retain local services and community facilities whilst others may experience growth that changes their unique character and landscape setting. - Opportunities to enhance the Districts rich historic environment will be lost.

-- The natural environment will be affected by climate change.
-Species and habitats will be put under strain particularly designated sites within the District would be uncertain resulting in an inability to mitigate for impact which could result in harm. - River level rises and more extreme rainfall patterns will increase flood hazard, particularly in those areas of the District already designated as Flood Zones. - Commercial property may come under greater pressures to be redeveloped for alternative purposes. - The District's distinct rural communities will not be develop sustainably, some will be unable to prosper, struggling to retain local services and community facilities whilst others may experience growth that changes their unique character and landscape setting. - Opportunities to enhance the Districts rich historic environment will be lost. - A knock on effect of an aging population is that the typical household will become much smaller, which means that with no additional housing the population of the District will fall.
-An aging population will also mean that additional strain will be put on community infrastructure in the future.
+An aging population will also mean that additional strain will be put on certain community infrastructure elements.